spierala/mini-rx-store/README.md

 The lib itself lives in [projects/mini-rx-store/src/lib](https://github.com/spierala/mini-rx-store/tree/master/projects/mini-rx-store/src/lib)

 The lib is still a **work in progress** and should **not** yet be used in production.
-I will publish to npm as soon as I think that the lib is stable enough.
+I will publish the lib to npm as soon as it is more thoroughly tested.
+The API might still change till then.

-Please let me know if you see possible improvements.
+Please let me know if you have ideas for improvement.

 ## Features
 Although being minimalist, `mini-rx-store` supports many of the core Redux principles from the NgRX library for Angular: